 2020: Chris Mueller and Junior Urso each had a goal and an assist, and Orlando finally got their first victory over Atlanta 3-1 in the teams' first meeting of 2020 at Mercedes-Benz Stadium on Aug.
 29.

 2018: Exploria Stadium became a home away from home for Atlanta United with 2-1 wins in both matchups at Exploria Stadium (May 13 and Aug.
 24), sandwiching a 4-0 thumping at Mercedes-Benz Stadium (June 30) during a season in which Orlando fans had to endure witnessing an MLS Cup-winning run by the Five Stripes.

 To add insult to injury, the August 24 match in Orlando saw Atlanta's Josef Martinez break the MLS single-season scoring record.

-2017: The matchups have been wild from the start.
+2017: The matchups were wild from the start.
 Villalba's 86th-minute Goal of the Year strike decided the first-ever match at Exploria Stadium (July 21) and Villalba did it again to Orlando just eight days later (July 29) with a stoppage-time equalizer at Bobby Dodd Stadium.

 In a cracking third and final regular-season meeting in 2017, Orlando took the lead on three different occasions.
 But Atlanta forward Josef Martinez responded all three times with a hat trick in front of 70,425 fans during the third match ever played at Mercedes-Benz Stadium (Sept.
 16).

 U.S. Open Cup

 Atlanta also won the only U.S. Open Cup knockout match between the two sides: a professional 2-0 blanking of the Lions in a 2019 semifinal.
 The result allowed Atlanta United to advance and host the 2019 U.S. Open Cup final at Mercedes-Benz Stadium.
 They eventually won the title against Minnesota United.